w3c/wot-thing-description/publication/ver11/cr/security_and_privacy.md

 ### 10 [Do features in this specification allow an origin to access other devices?](https://www.w3.org/TR/security-privacy-questionnaire/#remote-device)

 ### 11 [Do features in this specification allow an origin some measure of control over a user agent’s native UI?](https://www.w3.org/TR/security-privacy-questionnaire/#native-ui)
+**No**.
+The WoT Architecture is M2M and makes no mention of direct user interfaces.

+However, some devices connected via the WoT may have local user interfaces of various kinds (buttons, speakers, displays, etc.) which might be exposed to control over network interactions.
+Exposure of such controls
+is at the discretion of individual device manufacturers, who should do an analysis of security risks as part of their software development process.

 ### 12 [What temporary identifiers do the features in this specification create or expose to the web?](https://www.w3.org/TR/security-privacy-questionnaire/#temporary-id)